MahApps/MahApps.Metro/controls/progressbar.md

 The upper two bars are the `ProgressBar` with different progress states.
 The third bar has `IsIndeterminate` set to `True`

-# MetroProgressBar
+### MetroProgressBar

 `MetroProgressBar` is an alternative and simpler style.
 Instead of creating a normal `ProgressBar` use:

 <Controls:MetroProgressBar />

-The indeterminate state looks like a `ProgressRing` but not circular.
+Its indeterminate state looks like a `ProgressRing` but not circular.